New Mexico Court Records

 Do Sealed Records Show up In New Mexico Background Checks?

 No, sealed New Mexico criminal history records are not available in background checks.
-As stated under § 30–52–1.2(D), inspecting the documents or the release of expunged parts of the records included in an expungement order is typically allowed when a subsequent order, having a good cause is given.
+As stated under § 30–52–1.2(D), inspecting the documents or the release of expunged parts of the records included in an expungement order is typically allowed when a subsequent order, having a good cause, is given.
 Even then, the documents can only be accessible after all parties involved in the original petition have been notified.

 Who Can See Sealed Criminal Records in New Mexico?